Motor Vehicles General Information

 Florida uses a metal license plate with an alpha numeric system, meaning there are combinations of letters and numbers used for identification.
 The license plate is displayed on the rear of the vehicle with the exception of certain commercial vehicles.
 The plate is issued to the owner for ten years.
 The owner will receive a new plate (with new numbers and letters) during the tenth year.

 Vehicles are registered on a staggered basis according to the registered owner’s birth month.
-The registration expires at midnight on the owner’s birthday.
+The registration expires at midnight on the owner’s birthday (this now includes trucks over 5000 pounds with a gross vehicle weight(GVW) of 7999 lbs or less.
 The exceptions to this are company owned and short term lease vehicles, which expire in June.
-Long term lease vehicles are staggered throughout the calendar year, and truck-tractors, semi-trailers, and trucks weighing over 5,000 pounds are renewed in December.
+Long term lease vehicles are staggered throughout the calendar year, and truck-tractors, semi-trailers, and trucks with a gross vehicle weight (GVW) of 8,000 or more pounds are renewed in December.
 Nine passenger and over vehicles used for hire and mobile homes are also renewed in December.
 All vehicles are licensed according to weight.
 Travel trailers and mobile homes are licensed according to length.

 If a trailer has a net weight of 1,999 pounds or less, it is not required to be titled.
 Over that weight will require titling.
 The following would be required to prove ownership in lieu of a title: